Fred L. Walker: World War II

-Walker commanded the 36th Division during the whole of its service in the grueling slog up Italy, crossing the Volturno Line in October, and by late November/early December, by which time the division was part of Major General Geoffrey Keyes' U.S. II Corps, were fighting in front of the Bernhardt Line, part of the formidable Winter Line defenses, suffering heavy casualties in the Battle of San Pietro Infine, later participating in the Rapido river crossing, part of the First Battle of Monte Cassino, and Mount Artemisio on the drive north through Rome and beyond.
+Walker commanded the 36th Division during the whole of its service in the grueling slog up Italy, crossing the Volturno Line in October, and by late November/early December, by which time the division was part of Major General Geoffrey Keyes' U.S. II Corps, were fighting in front of the Bernhardt Line, part of the formidable Winter Line defenses, suffering heavy casualties in the Battle of San Pietro Infine, later participating in the Rapido river crossing, part of the First Battle of Monte Cassino, and Monte Artemisio on the drive north through Rome and beyond.
 The fighting in the early months of the Allied campaign in Italy proved very costly for the 36th Division, due to determined German resistance, the mountainous terrain, and the worsening winter weather.
 Walker was critical of the leadership in Italy, writing, "The Italian campaign will not be finished this week, nor next.
 Our wasteful policy or method of taking one mountain mass after another gains no tactical advantage, locally.
 There is always another mountain mass beyond with the Germans dug in on it, just as before.
-Somebody on top side, who control of the required means, should figure out a way to decisively defeat the German army in Italy, instead of just pushing, pushing, pushing."
+Somebody on top side, who has control of the required means, should figure out a way to decisively defeat the German army in Italy, instead of just pushing, pushing, pushing."

 Unfortunately, the crossing of the Rapido that took place on January 20–22, 1944 was a total failure, which resulted in heavy losses for the 36th Division, suffering approximately 1,681 casualties–143 killed, 663 wounded and 875 missing.
 After the war, the Thirty-Sixth Division Veteran Association called for a Congressional investigation of this battle, due to the inefficiency and inexperience of General Clark.
 However, no action was taken against General Clark.
 Walker had been pessimistic about the operations' chances of success from the start, writing on 17 January "It appears to me that the defeat of the Germans on the Marne on July 15th 1918, is about to be repeated in reverse on the Rapido in January 1944."
 He blamed his superiors, Keyes, commanding II Corps, and Clark, commanding the Fifth Army, attempting to convince them to launch the attack further north, without success, "They do not understand the problems and do not know what I am talking about."

-In July 1944, Major General Fred Walker was transferred back to the United States and appointed as Commander of the U.S. Army Infantry School at Fort Benning, Georgia.
-He served in this capacity until April 30, 1946, when he retired from the U.S. Army.
+In July 1944, Walker was transferred back to the United States and appointed as Commander of the U.S. Army Infantry School at Fort Benning, Georgia.
+He served in this capacity until April 30, 1946, when he retired.

-In September 1944 Major General Walker was awarded with his second Distinguished Service Cross for his leadership of the 36th Infantry Division.
+In September 1944, Walker was awarded with his second Distinguished Service Cross for his leadership of the 36th Infantry Division.